Dissociative disorder: Dissociative amnesia

-Treatment: Psychotherapy (e.g. talk therapy) counseling or psychosocial therapy which involves talking about your disorder and related issues with a mental health provider.
-Psychotherapy often involves hypnosis (help you remember and work through the trauma); creative art therapy (using creative process to help a person who cannot express his or her thoughts); cognitive therapy (talk therapy to identify unhealthy and negative beliefs/behaviors); and medications (antidepressants, anti-anxiety medications, or sedatives).
-These medications help control the symptoms associated with the dissociative disorders, but there are no medications yet that specifically treat dissociative disorders.
-However, the medication pentothal can sometimes help to restore the memories.
+Treatment: Psychotherapy counseling or psychosocial therapy which involves talking about the disorder and related issues with a mental health provider.
+The medication pentothal can sometimes help to restore the memories.
 The length of an event of dissociative amnesia may be a few minutes or several years.
 If an episode is associated with a traumatic event, the amnesia may clear up when the person is removed from the traumatic situation.
-Dissociative fugue was a separate category but is now listed as a specifier for dissociative amnesia.